 If you work in the UK, you’re probably no stranger to the PAYE (Pay as You Earn) system that employers use to calculate and deduct tax and pay National Insurance.
-In Ireland, the same system is used to calculate Universal Social Charge and Pay Related Social Insurance (PRSI).
+In Ireland, the same method is used to calculate Universal Social Charge and Pay Related Social Insurance (PRSI).

-- How exactly is PAYE Tax calculated?
+- How exactly are PAYE Tax Refunds calculated?

 - Can employers who pay in cash deduct tax from wages?

 - What are gross and net pay for tax purposes?

 - What are the qualifications to be eligible to Claim tax back?

 You’ll know the answers if you grasp what the PAYE system is all about.
 The more you understand how the system works, the more you’ll learn about your rights as a taxpayer.